Nikhil166-tech/JobbyAppNik16/README.md

 > - All components you implement should go in the `src/components` directory.
 > - Don't change the component folder names as those are the files being imported into the tests.
 > - **Do not remove the pre-filled code**
 > - Want to quickly review some of the concepts you’ve been learning?
-Take a look at the Cheat Sheets.
+Take a look at the Cheat Sheets. showing this